alexisophiek/Final_Project/Proposal.md

 ## Work load organization

 We will make use of branches and merging branches during our work.
 Our group will touch base on slack when stuck on something or as a pieces gets finished.
-Organization:

-By EOD Saturday 2/22: Playing with Analysis, Evaluate Results and Goals

-By Monday

-By Wednesday

-By Saturday